-The only time a background check would come to SAP is if the clinical site does not approve of clinical placement.
+The only time a background check would come to SAP-C is if the clinical site does not approve of clinical placement.

-If a background check has discrepancies, the student may refer/contact Minnesota Board of Nursing to explore their options on how to continue to pursue the profession of nursing.
+If a background check has discrepancies, the student may refer/contact the Board of Nursing from the student's state of residency to explore their options on how to continue in the nursing program.